axelerant/axl-template/README.md

 No options are required.
 The tool reads the composer.json file and sets up the Lando configuration accordingly.
 It also sets up a `settings.lando.php` file to include Lando specific database and caching configuration.

-Lando support can also be added when running `init-drupal` by passing the `--lando` argument.
+Lando support can also be added when running `init-drupal` by passing the `--lando` option.

 ## init-gitlab